GuignardLab/registration-tools/README.md

     pip install git+https://github.com/GuignardLab/registration-tools.git

+### Troubleshooting
+- Windows:

+    If you are trying to run the script on Windows you might need to install `pthreadvse2.dll`.

+    It can be found there: https://www.pconlife.com/viewfileinfo/pthreadvse2-dll/ .
+Make sure to download the version that matches your operating system (32 or 64 bits, most likely 64).

+- MacOs:

+    As there are no M1 binaries available yet, please use rosetta or install an intel version of conda.

 ## Usage

 Most of the description on how to use the two scripts is described in the [manual] (Note that the installation part is quite outdated, the remaining is ok).